theshadow27/docs-mcp-server/ARCHITECTURE.md

 ```

 Search results include surrounding content to provide more complete responses, while maintaining efficient retrieval through compound indexing.

+### Document Management and Retrieval

+The document storage and retrieval system is divided into two main services:

+- **DocumentManagementService:** This service is responsible for managing documents within the store.
+It handles adding new documents, deleting existing documents, and updating the store.
+It also includes functionality for finding the best matching version of a library's documentation.
+- **DocumentRetrieverService:** This service focuses on retrieving documents and providing contextual information.
+It handles searching for documents and retrieving related content, such as parent, child, preceding, and subsequent sibling chunks, to provide more complete search results.

+This separation of concerns improves the modularity, maintainability, and testability of the system.

 ### Interface-Specific Adapters